Special Rapporteur on the negative impact of the unilateral coercive measures on the enjoyment of human rights, Ms. Alena Douhan.

 Corr.1 on human rights and unilateral coercive measures.
 The resolution stresses that unilateral coercive measures and legislation are contrary to international law, international humanitarian law, the Charter and the norms and principles governing peaceful relations among States, and highlights that on long-term, these measures may result in social problems and raise humanitarian concerns in the States targeted.
 Highlighting the deep-rooted problems and grievances within the international system and in order to ensure multilateralism, mutual respect and the peaceful settlement of disputes, the Human Rights Council decided to create the mandate of the Special Rapporteur on the negative impact of unilateral coercive measures on the enjoyment of human rights.

-Mr. Idriss Jazairy was appointed by the Human Rights Council, at its 28th session, as the first Special Rapporteur on the negative impact of the unilateral coercive measures on the enjoyment of human rights.
-He took office on 1 May 2015.
+Ms. Alena Douhan was appointed by the Human Rights Council, at its 43rd session, as the Special Rapporteur on the negative impact of the unilateral coercive measures on the enjoyment of human rights.
+She took her office on 25 March 2020.